The Quantum Wrench Initiative

 Every problem has a solution.
 Sometimes, many problems have many solutions and 1 key, especially when the underlying mathematical formulation is the same, but variables and conditions differ.
 Wouldn't it be interesting to have a tool, a wrench, that opens many doors?

-In information theory, NP hard problems are those problems that typically involve searching through an exponentially large number of possibilities, like scheduling, routing, or optimization tasks, i.e. are difficult to solve, and a nightmare for classical tools!
+In information theory, NP hard problems are those problems that typically involve searching through an exponentially large number of possibilities, like scheduling, routing, or optimization tasks, i.e. are difficult to solve.
+These problems become difficult to handle when constraints, uncertainty, and last-minute changes are involved.
 Combinatorial optimization problems are part of this family of problems, with a main objective to minimize and constraints that must be respected.

 Solving logistics problem with Q-MCMC